We are Harvard alumni standing up for academic freedom at Harvard and beyond

 Crimson Courage was founded by a group of alumni to support Harvard’s independence despite financial and other unconstitutional threats from the federal government.
 Now we are a growing, non-partisan community of alumni from all Harvard schools standing up for academic freedom and constitutional rights at Harvard and in higher education nationally.
 We are working to establish a coalition of alumni from colleges and universities across the nation to protect independent higher education from overreach by the federal government.

-(Click here to learn more about the risks to Harvard research caused by the government’s funding freeze.)
+(Click here to learn more about the risks to Harvard research caused by the government’s funding freeze and the legal action Harvard has taken.)

 Join Our Community